Lion’s Tail (Kuang Ye De Da Jia)

 The dried leaves and flowers have a mild calming effect when smoked or chewed.
-It is considered far less potent than Cannabis, and is not classified as a hallucinogenic.
-The plant has traditionally been used by tribal peoples of South Africa at ceremonial occasions to induce trance-like states along with drumming and dancing.
+It is considered far less potent than Cannabis and is not classified as a hallucinogenic.
+Tribal peoples of South Africa have traditionally used the plant at ceremonial occasions to induce trance-like states along with drumming and dancing.
 Recreational users have reported that smoking the herb can cause nausea, dizziness, sweating, lightheadedness, mild euphoria, visual changes, and sedation.
 It has been used as an alternative to tobacco and illegal psychoactive plants such as Cannabis.
 It provides a short-lasting positive feeling.
 The resin from the flowers and leaves can also be rubbed off and smoked alone or with other herbs.

-It was known in Africa, that the Hottentot tribe and the Bushmen smoked the buds and dried leaves, giving rise to one of the plant’s common names, Hottentot Tobacco.
-A tea can be made from the dried flower petals, but it is not a pleasant tasting tea, rather it is purely medicinal!.
+It was known in Africa that the Hottentot tribe and the Bushmen smoked the buds and dried leaves, giving rise to one of the plant’s common names, Hottentot Tobacco.
+Tea can be made from the dried flower petals, but it is not a pleasant-tasting tea, rather it is purely medicinal.

 The family Leonurus contains several varieties of plants that while in the same family, have different properties and should not be confused with our plant Leonotis leonurus/Lion’s tail (aka Wild Dagga) which is a perennial plant used as a medicine especially noted for its calming and euphoric properties.

-- Leonurus sibiricus: Siberian motherwort (aka Marihuanilla or Little Marijuana) this strain is often sold on “legal high” websites, even though it is low in leonurine compounds.
-It is commonly used in Oriental Medicine for treating infections and circulatory issues.
+Leonurus sibiricus: Siberian motherwort (aka Marihuanilla or Little Marijuana) this strain is often sold on “legal high” websites, even though it is low in leonurine compounds.
+It is commonly used in Traditional Chinese Medicine for treating infections and circulatory issues.

-- Leonotis nepetifolia: Lion’s Ear (aka Klop Dagga) is a strain of wild dagga, an annual plant that is often confused with lion’s tail.
-This plant’s leaves are much wider and heart shaped.
-This strain is said to contain more of the compound leonurine than any of the other strains of wild dagga, but research has not as yet confirmed this.
+Leonotis nepetifolia: Lion’s Ear (aka Klop Dagga) is a strain of wild dagga, an annual plant that is often confused with lion’s tail.
+This plant’s leaves are much wider and heart-shaped.
+This strain is said to contain more of the compound leonurine than any of the other strains of wild dagga, but research has not yet confirmed this.